 Zscaler buys Edgewise, with its sight set on zero-trust

-Zscaler has today announced its acquisition of Edgewise Networks, a company focusing on communications between applications for public clouds and data centres.
+Zscaler has today announced its acquisition of Edgewise Networks, a company focusing on communications between applications for public clouds and data centers.

 In buying the early-stage vendor, Zscaler indicates its path towards improving the security of east-west communication through identity-verification of application software, as well as its quest to achieve a zero-trust environment.